 Herberger Center for Design Excellence.
 The Herberger Center for Design Excellence is the research, outreach, and publication arm of the College of Architecture and Environmental Design.
-The center facilitates and promotes research, scholarship, and creative activity among the faculty and students of the college in the fields of architecture, interior design, industrial design, graphic design, landscape architecture and urban design, and environmental planning.
+The center facilitates and promotes research, scholarship, and creative activity among the faculty and students of the college in the fields of architecture, interior design, industrial design, graphic design landscape architecture and urban design, and environmental planning.

+In keeping with its outreach mission, the Herberger Center also publishes reports, newsletters, and books that help to inform debate on key design and planning issues in the desert southwest.
 The center works closely with the faculty to publish books, working papers, and conference proceedings that promote scholarship in the planning and design disciplines.
-In keeping with its outreach mission, the Herberger Center also publishes reports, newsletters, and books that help to inform debate on key design and planning issues in the desert southwest.

 The Joint Urban Design Program (JUDP), based in downtown Phoenix, is the center's outreach arm.
-It facilitates interaction among college faculty, students, and the broader community, and offers design as a way to further dialogue and address urban issues.
-The JUDP conducts intensive workshops, community-based charrettes that help neighborhoods, groups, and other city stakeholders focus on concerns and strategies to respond to critical needs.
+It facilitates interaction among college faculty, students, and the broader community, and offers design as a way to further dialogue and to address urban issues.
+The JUDP conducts intensive workshops, (community-based charrettes) that help neighborhoods, groups, and other city stakeholders focus on concerns and strategies to respond to critical needs.
 Student groups and faculty work with the JUDP to identify real world problems that they address in studio projects.
-For more information, contact 480/965-6693, or access the Web site at www.asu.edu/CAED.
+For more information, call 480/727-5146, or access the JUDP Web site at www.asu.edu/caed.